fpco/terraform-aws-foundation/tf-modules/logstash/README.md

 * Github repo with usage instructions: [credstash](https://github.com/fugue/credstash)

+Once credstash is installed it also requires an initial setup (DynamoDB table and KMS Master key created).
+For this purpose `credstash-setup` module can be used, or it can be done manually by running `$ credstash setup`, which will create DynamoDB table, and manually creating KMS key with alias 'credstash` using AWS UI.

 ### Certstrap

 This tool is used to create Certificate Authority (CA), which will be used for